IDU-CVLab/NST_for_Gen/README.md

 * It is recommended that you use GPU capabilities to run the codes.
 [Nvidia/cuda](https://towardsdatascience.com/deep-learning-gpu-installation-on-ubuntu-18-4-9b12230a1d31) should be present to be able to use the GPU.

 ### 1/2) Setup through Conda environment
-This project is prepared upon:
+This project is prepared with:
 - Ubuntu 18.04
 - CUDA 10.0 (in case of using GPU)
 - Conda